Program Statement

-Larch Street Kids is a well-established Childcare Centre located in the City of Greater Sudbury, opening its doors in September 1991.
-Larch Street Kids (LSK) consists of five childcare sites and one administration site.
-All childcare sites open at 6:30 AM and close at 6:00 PM.
+Larch Street Kids is a well-established Child Care Centre.
+The organization opened its doors in September 1991 in the city of Greater Sudbury.
+Larch Street Kids (LSK) has five child care sites and one administration site.
+All child care sites open at 6:30 AM and close at 6:00 PM.

-LSK’s childcare program includes children from the ages of 4 months to 12 years.
+LSK’s child care program Includes children from four months to 12 years.
 All children are welcome.
-Our agency works closely with other community agencies such as Child and Community Resources (CCR), The Children’s Treatment Centre (CTC), The Child and Family Centre (CFC) and Wordplay to ensure we enrich our programming to meet the specific needs of each child.
-Besides having a high ratio of RECE’s employed at our Agency, we also have many Community Support Workers (CSW’s) employed with us to assist the Educators in their programming for groups that may have higher needs than others.
-We believe that all children are competent, capable and curious in their own diverse way.
+Our agency works closely with other community agencies such as Child and Community Resources (CCR), The Children’s Treatment Centre (CTC), The Child and Family Centre (CFC), and Wordplay to ensure we enrich our programming to meet the specific needs of each child.
+Besides having a high ratio of RECEs employed at our Organization, we also have many Community Support Workers (CSWs) employed with us to assist the Educators in their programming for groups that may have higher needs than others.
+We believe that all children are competent, capable, and curious in their diverse ways.

 Children and their ideas are valued at LSK.
 Each child is given the chance to explore the world around them through sensory, cognitive, creative and physical play.